-The FMCG industry is the most significant player in digital marketing.
+The FMCG industry is the most significant player in online and digital marketing services.
 Interestingly, its adaptation to this environment is still ongoing.
 The examples we’ve chosen are an excellent indicator of how smart investment and creative solutions can be extremely successful.

 Campaigns that increased sales